kaczla/list-lm/README.md

 - [LiBai](https://github.com/Oneflow-Inc/libai) - LiBai is a large-scale open-source model training toolbox based on OneFlow
 - [LLM Foundry](https://github.com/mosaicml/llm-foundry) - This repository contains code for training, finetuning, evaluating, and deploying LLMs for inference with Composer and the MosaicML platform.
 - [LMFlow](https://github.com/OptimalScale/LMFlow) - An extensible, convenient, and efficient toolbox for finetuning large machine learning models, designed to be user-friendly, speedy and reliable, and accessible to the entire community.
+- [LongT5](https://github.com/google-research/longt5) - LongT5 is an extension of the T5 model that handles long sequence inputs more efficiently.
 - [MaxText](https://github.com/google/maxtext) - MaxText is a high performance, arbitrarily scalable, open-source, simple, easily forkable, well-tested, batteries included LLM written in pure Python/Jax and targeting Google Cloud TPUs.
 - [metaseq](https://github.com/facebookresearch/metaseq) - A codebase for working with Open Pre-trained Transformers.
 - [MMF](https://github.com/facebookresearch/mmf) - MMF is a modular framework for vision and language multimodal research